Skip to content

 9.2 Information Access

-• Mobile coverage: 72% of territory (up from 35% in 2023)
+• Mobile coverage: 18% of territory (down from 72%)

-• Internet access: 45% of population (up from 15% in 2023)
+• Internet access: 2% of population (down from 45%)

 {